Sunnyside Guest House Sustainability Policy

 • We ask guests if they would like a receipt to save paper.

 • Substantial effort has been placed on reducing waste, with a recent focus on paper and plastic reduction.
 We don’t always use conventional ways to package our items.
-For example;
+These steps helped us receive the Surfers Against Sewage Plastic Free Communities Gold Award;

 • we bottle our own milk using reusable bottles which saves 5,000 plastic milk potions per year